mneiferbag/java-examples/README.md

 Licensed under the MIT License.
 See file LICENSE.

 Collection of Java development examples.
+Examples include code written in Java and Groovy.

 ## Java Development Kit (JDK)